By Cristina Utti MFA, MA

 As teachers get to know their students’ individual quirks and personalities, they can much easier catch when a student is “off.”
 When one or more students in the classroom are having an off day, this is the time to practice flexibility.
 For example, our school recently experienced a tragedy when a 7th grade student passed away in a house fire.
 It was announced at lunch.
 When the students returned to the classroom after lunch, they were distraught.
 This was not the time to continue on with the lesson plan of the day.
 This was the time to be a guidance counselor, the time to talk, share feelings, and just “be there” for the kids.

 The day-to-day moments of our lives, and how we handle them, define us.
 So how does a teacher approach a student who is having an obvious addiction problem?
 First of all, if a relationship has not been built, a teacher may not even notice the student is suffering.
 Second, if a teacher has no background knowledge of addiction or alcoholism, they might recognize the signs.
-Third, all of the pep rallies and health classes in schools that rally against drugs and provide drug and alcohol education mean nothing if a student is already using.
+Third, all of the pep rallies and health classes in schools that rally against drugs and provide alcohol and drug education mean nothing if a student is already using.
 Saying “no” doesn’t work if they have already said “yes” and are caught up in that world.

 When we see the signs of drug/alcohol abuse or addiction, such as slipping grades, behavior problems, sleeping in class, red eyes, weight loss, missing a lot of classes, etc., there are several ways we can help.